precice/precice.github.io/pages/community/precice-workshop-organization.md

 - Abstract (plain text, short)
 - A disclaimer that, if accepted, this information is going to appear on the website

-This form can be implemented in any survey tool (e.g., Nextcloud).
+This form can be implemented in any survey tool.
+Live access to the data by the preCICE team would be helpful, to understand where further advertising might be needed.

 The registration form should collect:

 - Name
 - Affiliation
 - Contact email
-- Dates/modules that one plans to attend (including training course, conference dinner, and potential additional social events)
+- Dates/modules that one plans to attend:
+  - Training course
+  - Main workshop
+  - Dinner
+  - User support session (if the only event of the day)
+  - Potential other social events
-- An option to include contact details in a participants list distributed to the participants
+- Permission to include contact details in a participants list distributed to the participants
 - A disclaimer that photos are going to be taken on site and will be used for advertising
 - Potential questions of interest for the workshop (particular topics of interest, goals)

-This form is typically implemented by the entity processing the payments.
+This form is typically implemented by the entity processing the payments, which also issues invoices, receipts.
+Who issues confirmation of participation depends on the local infrastructure available.
+If not automatic, the organizers can provide a letter at the end to those requesting it.

+After submitting either form, the applicant should get an automatic confirmation (feature not available in some tools, e.g., Nextcloud).

+On-site registration is typically not planned or advertised, but can be handled in small numbers.